Introduction to Practicus AI Cloud Workers

 This will start the Jupyter Lab service and view inside the app.
 You can also right-click tab name and select Open in browser to view the notebook on your default browser.

-- If you shut down the app, the secure connection tunnel to the Worker Node notebook service will be lost even if the Worker Node continues to run.
+- If you shut down the app, the secure connection tunnel to the Cloud Worker notebook service will be lost even if the Cloud Worker continues to run.

 - There are two separate Conda kernels configured for your notebook server.
 Big data one will have common libraries and data engines, such as DASK, RAPIDS (if you have GPUs) and Spark installed.
 The ML one, as the name suggests, will have ML related libraries such as scikit-learn, Xgboost, Pycaret ..